Criminal Justice Courses

 CRJ 495 - Criminal Justice Major Capstone (3 credits)

 This course is designed to allow students to integrate knowledge acquired during previous courses taken as part of the criminal justice major.
 In this course students will create an original, scholarly work synthesizing knowledge gained regarding criminal justice theories, methodology and systems and apply same to a contemporary issue, policy or problem in the field of criminal justice that is relevant to the student’s concentration within the major.
 Students graduating with a concentration in Victim Advocacy will be required to focus their research on a topic specific to that field.
 Students will work independently with support and input from student colleagues and the professor as well as engage in threaded discussions regarding current topics grounded in relevant criminal justice literature.
-Prerequisites: ENG 101 & ENG 102 and students must have completed most of their program courses and take this course in their last semester.
-Academic Counselor approval is required to register.
+Prerequisite(s): ENG 101, ENG 102.